BDC Hamburger Icon

 Editor’s note: Looking for the right employee monitoring software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-However, even though you may have a legal right to the data on your company cellphones, you still need to take legal precautions by creating a clear and comprehensive monitoring policy that discloses what information you are collecting and how you’re using it.
+Even though you may have a legal right to the data on your company cell phones, you still need to take legal precautions by creating a clear and comprehensive monitoring policy that discloses what information you are collecting and how you’re using it.
 This written policy should be signed by each employee who will be monitored.

-“If the business does not have a policy like that, or has one and never enforces it, then employees may have some reasonable expectation of privacy in personal information on the phone or use of the phone,” said David Miller, labor and employment attorney at Bryant Miller Olive.
+“If the business does not have a policy like that or has one and never enforces it, then employees may have some reasonable expectation of privacy in personal information on the phone or use of the phone,” said David Miller, a retired labor and employment attorney.
 “If the company accesses private information, particularly information a reasonable person would expect to be confidential, it could be vulnerable to a lawsuit.”

 >> Read next: Employee Rights You’re Violating Right Now